 - NAP in hCard / org business markup - You want to use Schema.org markup on your NAP to give the search engines what they need to display your company information correctly.
 You can learn about hCard formatting for local search here.

-- Business hours - If your business hours are located within an image keep in mind that Google bot will be unable to read it.
+- Business hours - If your business hours are located within an image keep in mind that the Google bot will be unable to read it.

-- Site structure - structure that meets your long-term optimization goals, which includes the city and state if possible and provides a helpful user experience.
+- Site structure - a structure that meets your long-term optimization goals, which includes the city and state if possible and provides a helpful user experience.